jefflee1103/HCRv3_probe_design/README.md

 ### Download the entire repo

-### BLAST installations
+### Install BLAST

 Install BLAST from https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
 Use *.dmg file for Mac.
 Then check that `R` can find the installed BLAST.
-If it can't, add the BLAST installation path to R system path using `Sys.setenv(PATH = paste(Sys.getenv("PATH"), path/to/blast/bin, sep = .Platform$path.sep))`
+If it can't, add the BLAST installation path to R system path using `Sys.setenv(PATH = paste(Sys.getenv("PATH"), path/to/blast/bin, sep = .Platform$path.sep))`.

     Sys.which("blastn") # should say sth like "/usr/local/ncbi/blast/bin/blastn"

+#### Install R wrapper for BLAST

 For **Linux only**, install `libpq-dev` on your linux machine.
 Not required for MacOS.